kind2-mc/kind2/doc/usr/source/9_other/1_post_analyses.rst

 * compilation to Rust,
 * test generation,
 * contract generation,
-* invariant logging
+* invariant logging,
-* invariant printing,
+* invariant printing, and
 * inductive validity core generation

 All of them are deactivated by default.
 Post-analysis treatments run on the